basicsofthebible/basicsofthebible.org/studyguide/DigDeeper.md

 ### Week 3: Luke
 *Focus points:*

-Luke 15: three parables (the lost sheep, the lost coin and the lost son), illustrating the great love that God has for mankind.
+<span class="bbsg_highlight">Luke 15:</span> three parables (the lost sheep, the lost coin and the lost son), illustrating the great love that God has for mankind.

-Luke 19: the story of Zacchaeus; the parable of talents (in Luke's account, a very dramatic illustration emphasizing the importance of using the skills God has given to us for His Kingdom work); and the coming of Jesus to Jerusalem, one week before His death.
+<span class="bbsg_highlight">Luke 19:</span> the story of Zacchaeus; the parable of talents (in Luke's account, a very dramatic illustration emphasizing the importance of using the skills God has given to us for His Kingdom work); and the coming of Jesus to Jerusalem, one week before His death.

-Luke 22-23: the trial, crucifixion, death and burial of Jesus.
+<span class="bbsg_highlight">Luke 22-23:</span> the trial, crucifixion, death and burial of Jesus.

 ## Week 4
 Day 22: Acts 5-8